humberto-ortiz/pelican-test/content/pages/vita.md

 ### Conferences

+1. David Quispe, Sebastián Cruz, Joshua Medina, **Humberto Ortiz-Zuazaga** and José García-Arrarás.
+Differential Gene Expression during Early Stages of Regeneration in Holothuria glaberrima.
+Accepted for presentation at RECOMB 2020 (The 24th International Conference on Research in Computational Molecular Biology).
+Padova, Italy.
+2020.

+1. Sebastian Cruz-Gonzalez, Eduardo Quesada-Diaz, **Humberto Ortiz-Zuazaga** and Jose Garcia-Arraras.
+Identification and characterization of genes of the Central Nervous System of the sea cucumber Holothuria glaberrima.
+Accepted for presentation at RECOMB 2020 (The 24th International Conference on Research in Computational Molecular Biology).
+Padova, Italy.
+2020.

 1. Briknie Báez Rodríguez; Luis F. Mieses Gómez; **Humberto Ortiz-Zuazaga**.
 Diffhash, a More Efficient Way of Finding Differentially Expressed Genes.
 XXXV Seminario Interuniversitario